 At this point, the best hope for saving your tooth is a procedure known as a root canal.

 What Is a Root Canal?

 During your procedure, your dentist will gain access to the interior of your tooth, where the nerve is located.
-Then, using specialized tools, the tooth will be cleaned out.
-All traces of infection will be removed, especially the infected pulpal tissue.
+Then, using specialized instruments, the cause of discomfort will be removed.
+Traces of infection will be eliminated as well, especially the infected pulpal tissue.
 Once this has been completed, your tooth will then be filled with a special filling material known as Gutta-percha.
-After the canals have been filled, the tooth will be restructured for the support of the crown.
+After the canals have been filled, the tooth will be restructured with build-up core material for the support of the crown.
 A custom-made crown will be placed over your tooth to protect and strengthen it.
 Your crown will also improve your tooth's appearance.